JKindonNtx/solutions-euc/collateral/scripts/Citrix/cvad/READMe.md

 ## Technical requirements for running the script

 - The script is written 100% in PowerShell and uses the NutanixCmdLets to action all Nutanix tasks.
 These must be installed and available on the machine executing the script.
 - The script assumes the same username and password for all PE instances including the source.
+A dedicated service account should be created to action these tasks.
 - The script requires the Citrix PowerShell snapins are available.
 These can simply be installed by installing Citrix Studio.
+Alternatively, you can follow [Citrix guidance](https://support.citrix.com/article/CTX222326/how-to-configure-powershell-sdk-and-execute-commands-remotely-in-xenappxendesktop-7x) to install the required snapins manually.
 - The script assumes that the user running the script, has appropriate rights in each Citrix site if Citrix Catalogs are processed.

 ## Parameter and Scenario Details